Skip nav to main content.

 2. Know the company culture

-Agent productivity and job satisfaction are directly tied to the culture of any organization and are central to a top-notch call center.
+Agent productivity and job satisfaction are directly tied to the culture of any organization and are central to a top-notch contact center.
 The way an organization treats its employees and the way employees treat each other can greatly impact the culture of a company.

 When agents feel they are treated well, being more motivated and engaged will follow suit.
 A Gallup poll reports that 15% of global employees feel engaged with their work and that 70% of the variance in team engagement is determined solely by the manager.
-The culture and management within a call center can set agents up for success.
+The culture and management within a contact center can set agents up for success.

 Gallup explains that exceptional organizations create a culture of engagement where employees can perform at their best.
 Call center agents want to succeed.
 Help them.

-To increase agent engagement, focus your call center goals on building a culture centered around positive experiences.
+To increase agent engagement, focus your contact center goals on building a culture centered around positive experiences.
 Start with a small-scale initiative like equipping agents with tools that help prepare them to interact with customers in a way that is consistent with business objectives.

 3. Know the customers